Flotation Tires: From Farm to Forest

 The Future of Forests

-Traditional tires and logging methods can tear up delicate forests soils, cause compaction, and leave ruts behind—all of which leads to increased erosion, pooling of water, and more difficult growing conditions for new trees.
+Traditional tires and logging methods can tear up delicate forests soils, cause compaction, and leave ruts behind—all of which lead to increased erosion, pooling of water, and more difficult growing conditions for new trees.
 These issues are only compounded by larger, more powerful machinery and warmer, shorter winters, which have created longer mud seasons and conditions that are prime for soil compaction and rutting.

 From Farm to Forest